The Movie Album (Barbra Streisand album): Commercial performance

 The Movie Album debuted and peaked on the Billboard 200 at number 5, during the week of November 1, 2003.
 It was the week's third highest entry, behind Clay Aiken's chart-topping Measure of a Man and Jagged Edge's effort Hard, which entered at number three.
 It became Streisand's first top ten entry since her twenty-eighth studio album, A Love Like Ours, in 1999.
 The Movie Album also was the week's second best-selling digital album according to Billboard's Top Internet Albums component chart, behind Measure of a Man.
 The record spent fourteen weeks on the Billboard 200 and was later certified Gold by Recording Industry Association of America for shipments of 500,000 copies on November 18, 2003, less than three weeks after its release.
 The Movie Album serves as Streisand's best-selling album from the 2000s and has sold over 694,000 copies in the United States as of October 15, 2014.
 On the Canadian Albums Chart, newly compiled by Billboard, it entered and peaked at number ten, becoming Streisand's first appearance on the chart.
 In Australia, the record peaked at number 36 on the official albums chart and received a Gold certification from the Australian Recording Industry Association in 2003 for shipments of 35,000 units.

 In Europe, The Movie Album entered several record charts in lower positions.
 According to the Official Charts Company, the album peaked at number 25 in the United Kingdom, and would go on to receive a Silver certification from the British Phonographic Industry for shipments of 60,000 copies.
 Elsewhere, it reached the top 40 on Belgium's Flanders chart, and in Greece, Scotland, and Spain.
 Its lowest positions were achieved in Italy, Germany, and on Belgium's Wallonia chart, where it reached positions 50, 85, and 98, respectively.

 Track listing

+All songs were produced by Barbra Streisand, unless stated otherwise.